Arun-Kuchibhotla/HulC/Online_Algorithms_HulC_simulations/additional_simulations/README.md

 - There is no single value of step size hyperparameter $c$ that works uniformly for all algorithms.
 - Especially when the dimension size is large, most algorithms are quite sensitive to $c$.
 - The HulC and the $t$-stat methods generally produce correct coverage for appropriately chosen $c$.
-- HulC width ratios are only slightly larger than the t-stat width ratios across all settings -- around $10\%$ wider on average across all settings for which coverage is achieved.
+- HulC width ratios are only slightly larger than the $t$-stat width ratios across all settings -- around $10\%$ wider on average across all settings for which coverage is achieved.
-- As the sample size increases, the width ratios generally decrease, with the exception of last-iterate-implicit-SGD.
+- As the sample size increases, width ratios can decrease or increase depending on the algorithm.
 - For linear regression, the most reliable algorithm in terms of hyperparameter $c$ is average-iterate-implicit-SGD.
-(In this case, across all values of $c \in [0.0005, 2]$, both the HulC and t-stat methods produce correct coverage and width ratios are less than $1.8$).
+(In this case, across all values of $c \in [0.0005, 2]$, both the HulC and $t$-stat methods produce correct coverage and width ratios are less than $1.8$).
 - For logistic regression, achieving correct coverage is typically more challenging, but sometimes width ratios are smaller than for linear regression.
-(For example, using root SGD and truncated SGD, logistic regression produces smaller width ratios than linear regression).
+(For example, using ROOT-SGD and truncated-SGD, logistic regression produces smaller width ratios than linear regression).

 ---